ionic-enterprise/tutorials/docs/portals/training/ios/03-passing-initial-context.md

 ## Configuring initial context

-Once the conversion method has been created, you can update the Portal configuration in `Portals/WebAppView.swift` to include the current user's credentials as initial context:
+Once the conversion method has been created, update the Portal configuration in `Portals/WebAppView.swift` to include the current user's credentials as initial context:

 ```swift WebAppView.swift focus=10:14
 import SwiftUI